hazelweakly/hazelweakly.me/src/_resume/cv.md

 Influential engineering leader and sought-after international keynote speaker;
 experienced in developer experience, observability, resilience, and distributed systems;
-with a focus on organizational change, holistic efficiency, and driving cross-functional business results in a sustainable manner.
+with a focus on organisational change, holistic efficiency, and driving cross-functional business results in a sustainable manner.

 :::